dustinpfister/blog_posts/_posts/js-javascript-return.md

 <!-- more -->

+## 1 - The basics of the javaScript return keyword

-## 1 - A return statement basic example style
+### 1.1 - A vary basic example of javaScript return

 For a very simple example of the return statement here I have a function declaration that just simply adds two numbers \(or concatenates a string\) and returns the product of that operation.
 The value that is returned can then be used in any capacity such as being stored in a variable, have additional methods called off of it depending on the prototype of the value, used in an expression, conditional statement, or in this case just simple be logged out to the console.